 Any sanctions required following a report of child-on-child abuse will be determined on a caseby-case basis.
-(KCSIE 2022, paragraph 476).

-xxxi.
+xxx.
 Risk assessment

 When there has been a report of sexual violence, the designated safeguarding lead (or a deputy) should make an immediate risk and needs assessment.
 Where there has been a report of sexual harassment, the need for a risk assessment will be considered on a case-by-case basis.
 The risk and needs assessment for a report of sexual violence will consider: